-The Xcelerator training program is part of the VentureWell pipeline that cultivates creators and entrepreneurs who can turn into ideas into successful commercial products.
-The program provides training and coaching specifically for USAID and Grand Challenges for Exploration grantees working in global health to increase the likelihood that their innovations will succeed.
+The Xcelerator training program is part of the VentureWell pipeline that cultivates creators and entrepreneurs who can turn ideas into successful commercial products.
+The program provides training and coaching specifically for USAID’s Saving Lives at Birth and Powering Agriculture innovators, as well as the Gates Foundation’s Grand Challenges Explorations grantees who are working in global health and clean energy to increase the likelihood that their innovations will succeed.
 The training prepares innovators to address the complexities of implementing new technologies in the developing world, helping speed up the process by which their ideas are turned into products that can have a real impact and potentially save lives.

-Supporting partners include USAID, the Bill and Melinda Gates Foundation and the Lemelson Foundation.
+Supporting partners include USAID, the Bill & Melinda Gates Foundation, and the Lemelson Foundation.

 Saving Lives at Birth: A Grand Challenge for Development